Stackclash/5e-vault/5. Mechanics/Items/Eye Patch With A Mock Eye Set In Blue Sapphire And Moonstone.md

 obsidianUIMode: preview
 cssclasses: json5e-item
 tags:
 - compendium/src/5e/dmg
-  - item/wealth
+- item/wealth/art-object
 aliases:
-  - Eye patch with a mock eye set in blue sapphire and moonstone
+- "Eye patch with a mock eye set in blue sapphire and moonstone"
 cost: 250000
 ---
 # Eye patch with a mock eye set in blue sapphire and moonstone